-- 4.6.1.
-The academy will inform the child's parent if a decision has been made to refuse their child a place at the academy for which they have applied, this will include the reason why admission was refused, information about the right to appeal, deadlines and contact details. - 4.6.2.
+- 10.3.1.
+The academy will inform the child's parent if a decision has been made to refuse their child a place at the academy for which they have applied, this will include the reason why admission was refused, information about the right to appeal, deadlines and contact details. - 10.3.2.
 A timetable for organising and hearing appeals will be set and published on the academy's website by 28 February each year for the normal admissions round.
-The academy will inform OAT of any admissions appeals. - 4.6.3.
-A child is allowed to be on the academy waiting list while lodging an appeal and the appeal will not affect their position on the list.
+The academy will inform OAT of any admissions appeals. - 10.3.3.
+A child is allowed to be on the academy waiting list while lodging an appeal and the appeal will not affect their position on the list. - 10.3.4. about the right to appeal, deadlines and contact details.

-Appendix 1

-Consultation Process
+Appendix 1 Consultation Process

-1 October 2021
+1 October 2022